 Direct Subsidized Loans are for students with demonstrated financial need, as determined by the FAFSA.
 No interest is charged while a student is in school at least half-time.
-If you are a first-time borrower on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
-This time limit does not apply to Direct Unsubsidized Loans or Direct PLUS Loans.
-If this limit applies to you, you may not receive Direct Subsidized Loans for more than 150 percent of the published length of your program.
-This is called your "maximum eligibility period."
-Your maximum eligibility period is generally based on the published length of your current program.
+If you are a first-time borrower on or after July 1, 2013, there is a limit on the amount of Subsidized loans a student can receive in their lifetime.